twobitcircus/rpi-build-and-boot/README.md

 # Introduction

-This package uses Vagrant and Ansible to spin up a virtual machine that runs on Mac, Linux, or Windows.
-In less than five minutes, you'll have an environment that:
+This package uses Vagrant and Ansible to spin up a virtual machine that runs on Mac, Linux, or Windows(?).
+In no time at all, you'll have an environment that:

 - Cross-compiles for the Raspberry Pi armv6l architecture.
 - NFS boots one or more Raspberry Pis.
-The root partition is loop-mounted from a .img file, so you can later dd it to an SD card for disconnected operation.
+The root partition is loop-mounted from a .img file, so you can later dd it to an SD card for standalone operation.
 - Is ready to cross-compile OpenFrameworks applications and run them on a cluster of Raspberry Pis.

 You won't have to do any of the things on [the Raspberry Pi Cross-Compiling Guide](http://www.openframeworks.cc/setup/raspberrypi/Raspberry-Pi-Cross-compiling-guide.html) page.
 I have contributed to that guide to make the process more smooth, but it's still a mess.

+Here, Vagrant automates the process of setting up a Virtualbox virtual machine and Ansible automates the process of setting up the cross-compiler, the NFS server, and OpenFrameworks.

 ## Why cross-compile?

 The Raspberry Pi is slow.
 This environment will let you compile OpenFrameworks applications on your fast desktop.

-It's worth mentioning that although I've built this vm with OpenFrameworks in mind, it'll work just fine for any cross-compiling task.
+Though I built this virtual machine with OpenFrameworks in mind, it'll work just fine for any cross-compiling task.

 ## Why NFS-boot?